Teacher says her students were racially profiled at Boston art museum

 The museum told NBC News it was not able to share specifics, citing an "ongoing and confidential investigation."

-In a statement from its leadership team posted on its website May 22, the museum said that it was "troubled to learn about the experience" the class from Helen Y Davis Leadership Academy had.
+In a statement from its leadership team posted on its website May 22, the museum said that it was "troubled to learn about the experience" for the class from Helen Y Davis Leadership Academy.

 "Last week, a number of students on an organized visit encountered a range of challenging and unacceptable experiences that made them feel unwelcome," the museum said in a statement.
 "That is not who we are or want to be.
 Our intention is to set the highest of standards, and we are committed to doing the work that it will take to get there."